sprice89/dwt-docs/indepth/buffer.md

 Although you can scan and load as many images as you like, you may want to handle them in smaller volumes when doing further processing.
 For example, when dealing with extremely large volumes, you should try not to upload or save the images synchronously as that would be too time consuming and prone to errors.

 ## Rearranging the images within the buffer
 Dynamic Web TWAIN offers a number of methods to help you shift the images within the buffer should it be necessary.
+Before we dive into the individual methods, please note that the buffer also allows you to drag the images around in order to change their positions.
+Now for the API methods:

 The main method for doing this is via the `MoveImage` method:
 ```